ipfs/js-ipfs/examples/bundle-webpack/README.md

 ## Special note

 In order to use js-ipfs in the browser, you need to replace the default `zlib` library by `browserify-zlib-next`, a full implementation of the native `zlib` package, full in Node.js.
 See the WebPack config to learn how to do this and avoid this pitfall.
 More context on: https://github.com/ipfs/js-ipfs#use-in-the-browser-with-browserify-webpack-or-any-bundler

+## Special note 2

+You need to use WebPack@2 or above, version 1 won't work